-Our goal Measure Current performance (2023/2024 Annual Report) Performance targets 2025 - 2034 Keep the public safe from dogs and wandering stock % of known dogs registered, or infringed, for failure to register by 1 September each year.
-Achieved 99.2% - 2198/2216 known dogs registered 100% Response times to Priority 1 callouts: Achieved 100% - 11 / 11 of response times to priority 1 callouts in 30 minutes or less 30 minutes or less (excluding travel time) Registered dogs can be reun and this can reduce the ove The faster that staff can re re more likely to be managed re nited with owners more quickly if erall cost to the owner of pound a espond to a priority 1 callout, the g dog and dealing with the matter they are found wandering nd compliance fees. e greater the likelihood of
+Our goal Measure Current performance (2023/2024 Annual Report) Performancetargets2025 - 2034 Keep the public safe from dogs and wandering stock % of known dogs registered, or infringed, for failure to register by 1 September each year.
+Achieved 99.2% - 2198/2216 known dogs registered 100% Response times to Priority 1 callouts: Achieved 100% - 11 / 11 of response times to priority 1 callouts in 30 minutes or less 30 minutes or less (excluding travel time) Registered dogs can be reu and this can reduce the ove The faster that staff can re are more likely to be managed responsibly by their owner eunited with owners more quickly if they are found wanderin overall cost to the owner of pound and compliance fees. respond to a priority 1 callout, the greater the likelihood o ling dog and dealing with the matter appropriately.

-For the 2025/2026 year this activity will make up 0.9% of Council's revenue.
+For the 2025/2026 year this activity will make up 1.5% of Council's revenue.

 Paid for from

 General rates/UAGC Targeted rates Other revenue

-\$377,257 \$- \$211,768
+\$363,144 \$- \$216,167